thiloplanz/jmockmongo/README.md

      mock.start();

-     // use the normal MongoDB client to talk to it Mongo mongo =
+     // use the normal MongoDB client to talk to it Mongo mongo = new Mongo(mock.getMongoURI());
-       new Mongo("0.0.0.0", 2307);
-       // or new Mongo(MockMongo.DEFAULT_URI);

      mongo.getDatabase("test").getCollection("test").insert(
        new BasicDBObject("x", 1));

      // shutdown (necessary to unbind the server port) mock.stop();

 ### with JUnit

-If you are using JUnit, there is a helper TestCase base class that starts and stops the mock MongoDB in the setup and teardown methods, and has helpers to bootstrap test data and assert results.
+If you are using JUnit 3, there is a helper TestCase base class that starts and stops the mock MongoDB in the setup and teardown methods, and has helpers to bootstrap test data and assert results.

     public class UpdateTest extends MockMongoTestCaseSupport {